 "It can be one of those two- or three-week, hacking-cough types of colds," adds Dr. Long.

-2. It's impossible to know if you have a cold or COVID-19 without getting tested
+It's impossible to know if you have a cold, the flu or COVID-19 without getting tested

-Dr. Long's advice: If you have any respiratory symptoms at all, get a COVID test so you can make sure it's not COVID-19.
+Dr. Long's advice: If you have any respiratory symptoms at all, get tested so you can at least make sure it's not the flu or COVID-19.

-"The symptoms of an RSV cold and COVID-19 are going to overlap, so it's near impossible for someone to self-diagnose which you have at home," says Dr. Long.
-"A scratchy throat could be a cold, or even just allergies.
-But, it could also be COVID-19 — even if you've been vaccinated, although this is rare."
+"The symptoms of an RSV cold and these other illnesses are going to overlap, so it's near impossible for someone to self-diagnose which you have at home," says Dr. Long.
+"A scratchy throat could be a cold, or even just allergies."